Xplo8E/frida/buld_instr.md

 9. **Original names**: Using `frida-server` and `frida-agent.dylib` instead of disguised names

 ## Usage:
-Run the iOS build section in `buld_instr.md` and it will now preserve entitlements throughout the entire process while using original Frida names.
+Run the iOS build section in `buld_instr.md` and it will now preserve entitlements throughout the entire process while using disguised names for the alpha branch.